rpcpool/rpc-oauth-client/README.md

   - Providing callbacks/information to the on issuance/expiry/renewal of tokens

 ## Backend Servers

 We are providing backend servers and Solana RPC access to use for the competition.

-### Credentials
-To run this, you will need to have two pieces of credentials pre-registered:

- 1. `client_id` - this is the client that maps
- 2. `redirect_url` - the redirect URL that you will use

-To get new credentials for testing e-mail support@triton.one.
+We will set up VMs for your development and deploys as required.

-### OAuth2 endpoints
+### OAuth2 Backend

-For testing we provide two oauth endpoints:
+For testing we provide an Oauth2 backend which offers the following two Oauth2 endpoints:

  - Auth URL:  https://auth-fra1.rpcpool.com:8443/oauth2/auth
  - Token URL: https://auth-fra1.rpcpool.com:8443/oauth2/token

+Your solution should be successfully able to work with the above endpoints.

+### Oauth2 Credentials

+To run this, you will need to have two pieces of credentials pre-registered with the Oauth2 backend above:

+ 1. `client_id` - this is the client id under which the credentials will be registered
+ 2. `redirect_url` - the redirect URL/callback URL that the Oauth2 server will use to send credentials at the end of the authentication flow

+To get new credentials for testing e-mail support@triton.one.